Anoncheg1/firstly-search/README.md

 # dired-e
 Modern navigation like in Thunar, Delphin, Windows and MacOS file managers.

-Typing any printable character activate incremental search.
+Typing any printable character activate incremental search in file names.

-This is Dired minor mode for Emacs text editor for instant search and cursor movement in file names.
+This is Dired minor mode for Emacs text editor.
+No external dependencies required.

 Standard Dired keys i, k, d, m should be rebinded before usage.